giordano/PolynomialRoots.jl/README.md

 You may need to update your package list with `Pkg.update()` in order to get the latest version of `PolynomialRoots.jl`.

-Older versions are available also for Julia 0.5 and 0.4.
+Older versions are available also for Julia 0.4-0.6.

 Usage
 -----